- Best Knee Sleeves for Women

 However, if you’re a CrossFit athlete and you need to head to sprints or jumps right after you’ve finished lifting, then you need to consider your mobility options with your knee sleeves a little more carefully.

 There are two things we take into consideration in this instance.
-The obvious one is the material thickness.
+The obvious one is the material thickness in women’s weightlifting knee sleeves.
 The thicker the material, the less mobility you’re likely to have.
 But, if you’re also lifting heavy you want to balance the two, so 5mm usually seems to do the job.

 On top of that, we need to consider the design of the sleeve too.
 The sleeve should adapt with your movement and mold to the body at the bottom of a lift.
 As such, we analyzed the position of seams throughout lifts to ensure it wasn’t limiting mobility with too much stiffness or pinching in certain areas.